electinth/con-vote-api/README.md

 # con-vote-api

-API for consitution vote project to fetch and cache data from Airtable
+API for [con-vote](https://github.com/electinth/con-vote) project to fetch and cache data from Airtable

 ## Setup